Laura Richard 2021 WEB

 • Implemented new user-friendly records search function

-• Digitized over two million pages of probate and civil files
+• Completed digitization of 2.3 million pages of probate and civil files (Kofile)

 • Updated easy-to-read online fee schedules